CosmWasm/cw-plus/packages/storage-plus/README.md

         .take(limit)
         .collect();
 ```
 Now `pks` contains `token_id` values (as raw `Vec<u8>`s) for the given `owner`.
-By using `prefix()` + `keys`,
+By using `keys` instead,
-a deserialized key can be obtained instead, as detailed in the next section.
+a deserialized key can be obtained, as detailed in the next section.

 ### Index keys deserialization

 For `UniqueIndex` and `MultiIndex`, the primary key (`PK`) type needs to be specified, in order to deserialize
 the primary key to it.
-This generic type comes with a default of `()`, which means that no deserialization / data
-will be provided for the primary key.
-This is for backwards compatibility with previous `UniqueIndex` / `MultiIndex`
+This `PK` type specification is also important for `MultiIndex` type-safe bounds, as the primary key
+is part of the multi-index key.
+See next section, [Type-safe bounds over MultiIndex](#type-safe-bounds-over-multiindex).

+**NB**: This specification is still a manual (and therefore error-prone) process / setup, that will if possible
-usages, and will be likely be changed in the future.
+be automated in the future (https://github.com/CosmWasm/cw-plus/issues/531).

 ### Type-safe bounds over MultiIndex